 Keadby 3 will be a highly efficient combined cycle gas turbine power station located on land at and near the Keadby Power Station site in North Lincolnshire.
 It will use natural gas as its fuel and will be fitted with a carbon capture plant to remove carbon dioxide from its emissions.
-The carbon capture plant would connect into infrastructure being developed through the Zero Carbon Humber Partnership.
+The carbon capture plant would connect into infrastructure being developed through the Zero Carbon Humber Partnership and the Northern Endurance Partnership.